When creating a volunteer opportunity, one of the first decisions you'll need to make is what type of opportunity it should be. What does this mean?

 Brainstorming Opportunity Types

-Because Opportunity Types are so important, and must be defined before you can make individual volunteer opportunities, brainstorming Opportunity Types relevant to your organization is one of the first steps you should take if you're in the beginning stages of building your volunteer program or are in the middle of revamping an existing one.
+Because Opportunity Types are so important, and must be defined before you can make individual volunteer opportunities, brainstorming Opportunity Types relevant to your organization is one of the first steps you should take if you're in the beginning stages of building your volunteer program or revamping an existing one.

 Here are a few tips to keep in mind: